LinuxCNC/wlo/community/index.md

 ## Developers

-Use these methods to contribute to the development of LinuxCNC , including documentation, translation, new drivers and components.
+Use these methods to contribute to the development of LinuxCNC, including documentation, translation, new drivers and components.

 * Contribute to the development of LinxCNC